BitcoinDesign/Guide/guide/designing-products/user-research-resources.md

 ###### [User Perception of Bitcoin Usability and Security across Novice Users](https://www.researchgate.net/publication/331286661_User_Perception_of_Bitcoin_Usability_and_Security_across_Novice_Users)

-*This paper investigates users’ perceptions and experiences of an anonymous digital payment system (Bitcoin) and its influence on users in terms of usability and security in comparison to other non-anonymous payment systems such as credit/debit cards.
-This paper identifies users’ perceptual differences in terms of usability and security.
-We conclude that Bitcoin, as a crypto-currency, is still in its infancy and requires user education and a new way of thinking.
-The study recommends developing users’ mental models to deepen developers’ understanding of anonymous digital payment technology and improve user-centred design.*
+*A survey of undergraduate students at Keele University concluding that Bitcoin was still in its infancy at the time of writing and required user education and a new way of thinking.
+The study recommends user-centered design to develop users’ mental models and deepen their understanding of digital payment technology.*

 Published in February 2019 by Abdulla Alshamsi & Keele University.